 Vitamin C in fat or liquid form – which has a better absorbtion rate?

-That being said, consuming vitamin C with a meal that contains some fat can have some advantages.
-The presence of dietary fat can help slow down the digestive process and promote a gradual release of vitamin C into the intestine, potentially enhancing its absorption.
-However, this effect is generally modest and not specific to vitamin C absorption alone.
+That said, having Vitamin C with a meal that includes some fat can offer minor advantages.
+Dietary fat can slow digestion, promoting a more gradual release of Vitamin C into the intestine, which might modestly enhance its absorption.
+However, this effect isn’t exclusive to Vitamin C absorption.

 Vitamin C from foods, vitamin C in capsules or gummies, vitamin C in liquid form or vitamin C in fat – which offers superior absorbtion?